sourcegraph/handbook/content/company/strategy/code-graph/index.md

 ## Themes & Goals

 We are focused on several themes to help make our one year vision a reality.
-They are not listed in priority order, as we are pursuing all of them.
+They are not listed in priority order.
 To see how these play into what any particular product area is delivering, take a look at the individual team strategy pages linked at the [top of this page](#code-graph).

 We also set our goals around these themes, sou can see current (Q4 2021) goals as a bullet list in each theme.